Arrow BOOK

 • Improving sleep and daily coping when pain levels settle

-Your consultant will explain whether a single infusion or a planned series is more appropriate based on your response and overall care plan.
+Your consultant will explain whether a single infusion or a planned series is more appropriate based on your response and wider care plan.

 Your visit typically includes:

-• Review of symptoms medications and medical history
+1. Review of symptoms, medications, and medical history

-• Regular check ins to assess comfort and any side effects
+6. Regular checks to assess comfort and any side effects

-The infusion duration varies depending on protocol and your individual tolerance.
+The infusion duration varies depending on the clinical protocol and your individual tolerance.

-After an infusion it is common to experience:
+After an IV lidocaine infusion it is common to experience:

-• Mild tiredness or fatigue for the remainder of the day
+• Mild tiredness or fatigue for the rest of the day

 • Temporary lightheadedness